To store a value and re-use it later, it can be assigned to a variable.

 Hello Penny! three times to the standard output, each followed by a line break.

-The kind of variables this lesson discusses are called local variables.
+The kind of variables this lesson discusses is called local variables.
 Other kinds will be introduced later.
-For now we focus on local variables only.
+For now, we focus on local variables only.

 The type of a variable is automatically inferred by the compiler.
 In the above example, it's